About Us

 Kathryn Vomero Santos

-Dr. Kathryn Vomero Santos is Assistant Professor of English and co-director of the Humanities Collective at Trinity University.
+Dr. Kathryn Vomero Santos is Associate Professor of English at Trinity University.
 She specializes in the study of translation, race, and colonialism in Shakespeare and his afterlives.
-She is currently completing a book titled Shakespeare in Tongues (Routledge), which situates Shakespeare’s legacy within conversations about multilingualism, assimilation, and resistance in U.S. imperial contexts.
+She is currently completing a book titled Shakespeare in Tongues, which situates Shakespeare’s legacy within conversations about multilingualism, assimilation, and decolonial resistance in U.S. imperial contexts.
+Dr. Santos is also the co-editor of The Ethical Implications of Shakespeare in Performance and Appropriation and serves on the board of the Friends of Friendship Park.

 Media and Events Manager